mattwire/org.civicrm.smartdebit/docs/sync_manual.md

     Manual sync would normally be used for troubleshooting or initial setup of Smartdebit with CiviCRM.

 !!! tip "Cached collection reports"
-    Manual sync can also be used to cache 3 months of collection report data by specifying a date in the first step.
+    Manual sync can be used to synchronise any collection reports that are downloaded, synchronised, or it can download the latest daily reports.
     This is very useful if reinstalling or syncing with Smartdebit for the first time.

-You can perform a manual sync by selecting _Manual Sync_ from the Administer->Smart Debit menu.
+You can perform a manual sync by selecting _Manual Sync_ from the Administer->CiviContribute->Smart Debit menu.

 ## Step 1: Select sync date
 ![manual sync step 1](/images/smartdebit_manualsync1.png)